 This might not matter much when initially hiring your first employees, but is something to consider in the long term.

-The recent Maternity Benefit Act of 2017 also entitles all female employees to 26 weeks of maternity leave and some companies are also starting to offer paternity leave.
+The maternity act and maternity leave rules in India also entitle all female employees to 26 weeks of maternity leave and some companies are also starting to offer paternity leave.

 It’s worth also getting an employee contract written up.
 By signing this contract, you can make the terms of employment legally binding as this will encourage employees to trust you.